Yeah-Jack/cpp-projects/README.md

 cd cpp-projects/
 ```

-To execute a project, navigate to the project directory and compile the source code using the following commands:
+To execute a project, navigate to a project directory and compile the source code using the following commands:

 ```bash
 cd project-directory